Build log: Digi stilts

 Bolting footrest made from ABS to the frame, and adding nylon straps

-FEEDBACK ADJUSTMENT: I added 3D printed and foam toe rests, simply superglued to the footplate of ABS plastic.
+Note: I added 3D printed and foam toe rests, simply superglued to the footplate of ABS plastic.

 First iteration of stilts